 The new deal was this: we’d stay until one of four things happened.
 If he no longer felt he was positively contributing to the lives of those he led, if the family sacrifices were too great, if the Army was ready for him to move on, or if he simply stopped having fun, then we’d carve out a new path in civilian life.

 By this time, I’d stopped working in my field, in part because we were stationed abroad and in part because I was enjoying my volunteer work with our unit.
 I’d considered using that time to pursue a new degree, but the thought of retooling and reentering the workforce after years away started to feel (unexpectedly) overwhelming.
 Learning how to be a student again, in my mid-40’s, did not sound fun.
 At all.

 I wasn’t sure I wanted “my turn” anymore.
 I wasn’t sure what I wanted.
-I began to believe that perhaps there were other ways I could carve a path, while he continued along his.
+I began to believe that perhaps there were other ways to carve a path while he continued along with his.

 Then it came.
 I was edgy and couldn’t figure out why.
 It was May, and I felt an I-hate-the-Army day coming on.
 Anyone else have those?
 Eventually, I realized what it was.
 I was grieving.
 He’d made it to 20!
 We’d made it to 20!
 And instead of becoming this critical date, circled on every calendar in the house, it was just another day.
 Our deal had died.
 It was no longer the goal.
 The goal line had moved over the last few years, and though I knew it was happening, it hit me like a ton of bricks.

 For the 12 years prior, I had believed that if he wasn’t with us, it was because he was where he was needed more.
 We missed him, but we were fine.
 But then we crossed the 20-year mark, and it all changed.
 All of a sudden, I was so sad, and I didn’t get it.
 Why now?